Should You Send Your CV as a PDF or Doc File?

 • Easily editable

 If you’re applying through a recruitment agency, there’s a good chance they’ll want to edit your CV.
-Sending your CV as a Word document allows them to correct any errors and optimise it for ATS.
+Sending your resume as a Word document allows them to correct any errors and optimise it for ATS.

 Recruiters may also want to remove your contact information before forwarding to employers to eliminate bias.